How we compare

 Built around the pharmacist.

-Two existing layers already shape how a pharmacist decides whether to dispense: the alerts inside your current dispensing software, and the new wave of AI tools targeting pharmacy workflows.
+Three layers already shape how a pharmacist works: the alerts inside your current dispensing software, the new wave of AI tools targeting pharmacy workflows, and the video subscription bolted onto your paid services.
 Qiri is built differently from each.
 Here is the architecture, side by side.

 vs CDS